We have to live medicine

-Consider for a moment that our greatest form of medicine is how we live.
+Consider for a moment that, alongside the necessities of modern medicine, there is a part that we too can play, and in terms of our part, our greatest form of medicine is how we live.
 Everything we do every day has an impact on our body – the foods we eat, how we move and treat our body, how we work, our emotions, our thoughts, how we sleep and even how we breathe, all affect how our body is in life.
 Medicine is made up of the choices of how we live.

 If we live in a way that is supportive and in line with our body, it is a medicine that will bring good health and allow us to heal, but if we live in a way that mistreats or disrespects the body this type of medicine leads to an ill in our body.
 Hence, when an ill symptom arises it is part of our medicine as we are being given a signal that the way we have been living is not in alignment to the body.
 This is an opportunity to correct the way we live so we can heal what it was that led to the illness in the first place.